 - Annual Improvements to PFRS Standards 2018-2020.
-This cycle of improvements contains amendments to four standards: - Fees in the '10 per cent' Test for Derecognition of Financial Liabilities (Amendment to PFRS 9).
+This cycle of improvements contains amendments to four standards of which the following are applicable to the Group: - o Fees in the '10 per cent' Test for Derecognition of Financial Liabilities (Amendment to PFRS 9).
 The amendment clarifies that for the purpose of performing the '10 per cent' test for derecognition of financial liabilities, the fees paid net of fees received included in the discounted cash flows include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - Lease Incentives (Amendment to Illustrative Examples accompanying PFRS 16).
 The amendment deletes from the Illustrative Example 13 the reimbursement relating to leasehold improvements to remove the potential for confusion because the example had not explained clearly enough the conclusion as to whether the reimbursement would meet the definition of a lease incentive in PFRS 16.